xiyuanbao/kgb/content/authors/ekendall/_index.md

 # Username (this should match the folder name)
 authors:
 - ekendall
-weight: 22
+weight: 35
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Secondary-advised PhD Student<br> now Teaching Fellow at UCL
+role: PhD 2020<br> Teaching Fellow at UCL

 # Organizations/Affiliations
 organizations: